-The US Geological Survey estimated the global population of polar bears at 24,500 in 2005.6 In 2015, the International Union for the Conservation of Nature (IUCN) Polar Bear Specialist Group (PBSG) estimated the population at 26,000 (range 22,000-31,000)7 but additional surveys published since then bring the total to near 28,500 with a relatively wide margin of error.8 This is the highest it has been since the bears were protected by international treaty in 1973.9 While potential measurement error means it can only be said that the global population has likely been stable since 2005 (but may have increased slightly), it is far from the precipitous decline experts expected given summer sea ice levels as low as they have been in recent years.10
+The US Geological Survey estimated the global population of polar bears at 24,500 in 2005.
+In 2015, the International Union for the Conservation of Nature (IUCN) Polar Bear Specialist Group (PBSG) estimated the population at 26,000 (range 22,000-31,000) but additional surveys published since then bring the total to near 28,500 with a relatively wide margin of error.
+This is the highest it has been since the bears were protected by international treaty in 1973.
+While potential measurement error means it can only be said that the global population has likely been stable since 2005 (but may have increased slightly), it is far from the precipitous decline experts expected given summer sea ice levels as low as they have been in recent years.

-Between 2007 and 2015, summer sea ice on average dropped about 38% from 1979 levels, an abrupt decline within measurement error of the reduced coverage expected to occur by midcentury (Figure 1).11 Christine Hunter and colleagues12 proclaimed in 2007 that such reduced summer sea ice by 2050, if present for eight out of ten years (or four out of five years), would generate a massive drop in polar bear numbers: 10 vulnerable subpopulations out of 19 would be extirpated, leaving fewer than 10,000 animals worldwide (a 67% decline).
-Fortunately, recent research shows this decline in polar bear abundance has not occurred, which indicates summer sea ice levels are not as critical to polar bear survival as USGS biologists assumed.13 bears have been found to be in good-to-excellent condition.
-In fact, photos of fat bears seem to outnumber those of thin bears in recent years.
+Between 2007 and 2015, summer sea ice on average dropped about 38% from 1979 levels, an abrupt decline within measurement error of the reduced coverage expected to occur by midcentury (Figure 1).
+Christine Hunter and colleagues proclaimed in 2007 that such reduced summer sea ice by 2050, if present for eight out of ten years (or four out of five years), would generate a massive drop in polar bear numbers: 10 vulnerable subpopulations out of 19 would be extirpated, leaving fewer than 10,000 animals worldwide (a 67% decline).
+Fortunately, recent research shows this decline in polar bear abundance has not occurred, which indicates summer sea ice levels are not as critical to polar bear survival as USGS biologists assumed.